cloudsimplus/cloudsimplus/docs/README.md

 #Install pip to download python packages (can also be installed via package managers in Linux and macOS)
 sudo curl https://bootstrap.pypa.io/get-pip.py | python

-#Install sphinx and its build tools to converte rst documents to html, epub and other formats
+#Install sphinx and its build tools to convert rst documents to html, latex, epub and other formats
 pip install sphinx sphinx-autobuild

 #Install a Sphinx extension to parse javadocs comments inside Java files and generate rst files for Sphinx